-Darcy comes to the Village with years of non-profit management experience including leadership roles at public and private universities, libraries, medical, technology, non-profit organizations and media companies.
-Most recently, Darcy was Chief Development Officer for the Chicago Public Library Foundation, where she led the organization to record-breaking engagement and community awareness milestones.
-Darcy is active in Chicago’s corporate and civic communities and is a member of the Economic Club, Executives Club, Chicago Innovation Advisory Board, and a variety of cultural and business organizations.
-In her spare time, she is an avid history buff and author who published an illustrated history of jewelry and metalwork entrepreneurs during the Chicago Arts and Crafts movement.
-Darcy lives in Chicago’s near north neighborhood.
+Darcy brings a wealth of experience to the Village, including leadership roles at public and private universities, libraries, medical, technology, non-profit organizations and media companies.
+She is active in Chicago’s corporate and civic communities and serves on the boards of Ingenuity Inc., The Guild of the Chicago History Museum, The Kalo Foundation, and the Chicago Innovation Advisory Board.
+Darcy is a member of the Economic Club, Executives Club, and a variety of cultural and business organizations.
+She is an avid history buff and author who published Hand Wrought, an illustrated history of jewelry and metalwork from the Chicago Arts and Crafts Movement.

 Nancy Felton-Elkins holds an A.B. with honors from Wellesley College; a Masters in Divinity, Theology, from Harvard University; and a J.D. from the University of Virginia School of Law.
 She currently is Principle, NFE Consulting, LLC.
 Nancy was at The Northern Trust Company for twenty-seven years, retiring as Senior Vice President and Fiduciary Division Head, Wealth Management Group.
 She is a lifetime board member of The Public Interest Law Initiative (PILI), and has served on the board of Mather LifeWays for eighteen years.
 Nancy lives in Lincoln Park.